 And yes while that IBS definition is completely true I really don’t feel that it accurately describes the effect of IBS on individual’s lives and how much of a negative impact it can have.

-From my own experience irritable bowel syndrome symptoms can literally rule your life and impact every day-to-day activity you wish to do.
+From my own experience, irritable bowel syndrome symptoms can literally rule your life and impact every day-to-day activity you wish to do.

 The medical profession’s current stance is that there is no cure and they don’t really know what causes it.

-Personally I won’t accept that IBS is something I will have to deal with for the rest of my life, so I have made it my current mission to figure out my cure!
+Personally, I won’t accept that IBS is something I will have to deal with for the rest of my life, so I have made it my current mission to figure out my cure!

-Yep I said it…CURE!
+Yep, I said it…CURE!

-The thing is that IBS can be triggered by so many different things (think leaky gut, anxiety, gut bacteria, food intolerances, candida, the list goes on) that you do really have to experiment and test many different things to find what works for your body.
+The thing is that IBS can be triggered by so many different things (think leaky gut, anxiety, gut bacteria, food intolerances, candida, and the list goes on) that you do really have to experiment and test many different things to find what works for your body.

-For example some people swear that going on a strict plant based diet is the cure for IBS, but I can certainly say that the more veg I eat, the worse my IBS gets.
+For example, some people swear that going on a strict plant-based diet is the cure for IBS, but I can certainly say that the more veg I eat, the worse my IBS gets.
 So right now that is not the cure for me, but it might be the cure for you…

 Hence why I decided to write this master list of all the popular and successful IBS treatments, so you can work through the list and hopefully you will hit on YOUR cure.

-That’s the dream right!
+That’s the dream right?